niguen/Chat-Message-Clustering/README.md

 In addition, illustrations can be generated for the Bertopic and Top2Vec algorithms to show the results.

 ### Models
-In addition to the models from the OCTIS library (LDA and NMF), two further models were created for [Bertopic](https://github.com/MaartenGr/BERTopic)and [Top2Vec](https://github.com/ddangelov/Top2Vec).
+In addition to the models from the OCTIS library (LDA and NMF), two further models were created for [Bertopic](https://github.com/MaartenGr/BERTopic) and [Top2Vec](https://github.com/ddangelov/Top2Vec).
 These are located in the `models/` directory.